 Although many automobile, commercial truck and motorcycle collisions can be labeled “accidents,” the fact is that a fair percentage of these roadway crashes may have been preventable if one or more parties involved had been prepared for trouble, or at least more attentive to the traffic situation that led to the wreck.
 Sadly, as we all know, despite reminders from traffic safety experts, many tens of thousands of innocent individuals become badly hurt in automobile accidents every year in this country.

 As Maryland personal injury attorneys dealing with car, truck and motorcycle accident cases, we also know that too many people are killed under these sometimes preventable circumstances.
-The professional legal staff at the law offices of Lebowitz & Mzhen, LLC, understands that regardless of claims of bad timing or bad luck -- or even instances of motorists making what some would call an honest mistake -- the responsible party should be held accountable for his or her actions.
+The professional legal staff at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, understands that regardless of claims of bad timing or bad luck -- or even instances of motorists making what some would call an honest mistake -- the responsible party should be held accountable for his or her actions.

 On the highway or in the city, in places such as Rockville, Bowie, Gaithersburg or Washington, D.C., severe injury-related and fatal car collisions affect many hundreds of Maryland families each year.
 Whether the driver responsible for the collision was not thinking straight at the time or was distracted by something else, the potential of bringing a personal injury or wrongful death lawsuit against that motorist should always be considered, especially when the victim or his family has suffered a significant loss, either financially, emotionally or both.